stargatedaw/stargate/src/README.md

 available in Debian stable, Fedora, MinGW and Homebrew, PyQt5 will be deprecated and removed.

-The audio/dsp engine is written in C and can be run one of 2 ways:
-- A separate process, communicating over UDP sockets (default on Linux)
+The audio/dsp engine is written in C and runs as a separate process, communicating over UDP sockets.
-- A shared library (.so, .dll, .dylib) (default on Windows and Mac)

-The separate process has the following advantages:
+Using a separate process has the following advantages:
+- The UI can be written in a very high-level language, and the engine in a very low-level language, the best of both worlds
 - Able to run as a different user than the UI
 - More resilient to crashes, does not crash the UI if it crashes
 - Can be restarted freely
 - Many interesting options for debugging using GDB, LLDB, Valgrind and other tools.

-The shared library has the following advantages:
-- Does not require IPC (inter-process communication)
-- Deeper integration with the UI than the subprocess (but presently this is not being done)

-Likely the socket mode will become the dominant mode, and the library will be kept around just in case there is a use for it on some platform where sockets are too much trouble.

 # Source Code Layout
 Note that there is some very old legacy code not following these standards.